SwEng-group-2-2024/distributed-queue-system/README.md

 1. Go into the `DQS` directory.
 2. Run the command `node server.js`.

 Note: An error may appear upon starting, this is dependent on your system.
+The program is probably still working, despite the error.

 One fix is to complete the following commands: